 Pahrump is also known for its many annual events, like the Wild West Extravaganza, an amazing Western celebration straight out of the 1880s.
-A boomtown tent city replica hosts hoedowns, fiddle contests and barbeques, and there are also Pony Express trail rides.
-The three-day Social Powwow features tribal dancers in native dress, while the beloved Pahrump Fair & Festival has been a tradition for nearly 50 years.
-Each year, the event grows, with more vendors, more concerts, a bigger carnival, a parade, new beer garden, chili cook-off, horse show tournament, rodeo and more.
+A boomtown tent city replica hosts hoedowns, fiddle contests and barbeques, and there are even Pony Express trail rides.
+The three-day Social Pow Wow features tribal dancers in native dress, while the beloved Pahrump Fair & Festival has been a tradition for nearly 50 years.
+Each year, the event grows, with more vendors, concerts, a bigger carnival, beer garden, chili cook-off, horse show tournament, rodeo and more.

 Your next adventure is only a few clicks away.
 Log in or create your account to start exploring.